-GEOMETRY Regents
+GEOMETRY R

 This course covers triangle congruence through formal proof and algebraic applications (with and without coordinates) with the application of definitions and theorems.
-Similarity, right triangles, right triangle trigonometry, circles, quadrilaterals, and three-dimensional geometry are also studied.
+Similarity, right triangles, right triangle trigonometry, circles quadrilaterals, and three-dimensional geometry are also studied.
+Students will also be registered for a math lab time outside of regular class for structured time to work on problems.